Back to All Events

 What lies ahead?
 Reimagining the world.
 Only that.

 My studio practice begins with sensory observation of my surroundings in metro Denver.
-I soak up the neighborhood where I walk my dog, the paths where I run, and the routes I drive around town like a sponge.
-The colors and textures slowly accrue in my mind, creating a cache of ideas to draw from in the studio.
-I transcribe my observations by printing vibrant monotypes on my 60 year old letterpress, as well as manipulating clay and wood into abstract shapes.
+The colors and textures that make up where I live and recreate slowly accrue in my mind, creating a cache of ideas to draw from in the studio.
+I transcribe my observations by printing vibrant monotypes on my 60 year old letterpress and, more recently, manipulating clay and wood into abstract shapes.
+I then cut, layer, arrange, and rearrange these materials into vibrant compositions.
+The process often involves a treasure hunt for the perfect snippet to complete a collage, and sometimes I deconstruct older works and incorporate the components into new pieces.

-Fortunately, here in Denver there is a fascinating history of flexibility in city planning and growth.
-Two industrial sites; the Rocky Mountain Arsenal and Stapleton Airport, were carefully repurposed at the turn of the last century.
-The Arsenal was a chemical weapons manufacturing facility where napalm and sarin gas were created, as well as a site for mixing rocket fuel and manufacturing agricultural pesticides.
-The extreme levels of pollution earned it designation as a superfund site, meaning it is known to the EPA to pose a risk to human health.
-After several decades of remediation, the 27 square miles were turned into a wildlife refuge where wild bison roam just a few miles from downtown Denver.
+The process is not unlike that of a city adapting as its population grows.
+Just like my collages, the composition of the built environment and the people living in it are also in constant flux.
+Fortunately here in Denver there is a fascinating history of flexibility in city planning and growth.
+Two industrial sites; the Rocky Mountain Arsenal and Stapleton Airport, were carefully repurposed around the turn of the last century.
+The Arsenal was a chemical weapons manufacturing facility where horrific toxins like napalm and sarin gas were created.
+After operations ceased in 1982 the extreme levels of pollution earned it designation as a superfund site, meaning it is known to the EPA to pose a major risk to human health.
+After a decade of clean up the 27 square miles were turned into a wildlife refuge where wild bison roam just a few miles from downtown Denver.